11th Annual LGBT Health Workforce Conference Awards Application

 2017 Winner: Jason Domogauer, Rutgers New Jersey Medical School

-Health Professional Leadership Award, recognizes an individual that as a health-related professional has led activities to promote the development of a health workforce responsive to the needs of LGBT communities.
+Health Professional Leadership Award, recognizes an individual that as a health-related professional has led activities to promote the development of a health workforce responsive to the needs of LGBTQ+ communities.

 2023 Winner: Richard Green, NYU Grossman School of Medicine